amsayeed/Data-Modeling-with-Apache-Cassandra/ReadMe.md

 # Sparkify Cassandra ETL

-This is the second project submission for the Data Engineering Nanodegree.

 This project consists of putting into practice the following concepts:
 - Data modeling with Cassandra
 - ETL pipeline using Python